lesterchan/wp-postviews/README.md

 ## Changelog
 ### Version 1.69
 * NEW: Shortcode `[views]` or [views id="POST_ID"]` to embed view count into post
+* NEW: Added template variable `%VIEW_COUNT_ROUNDED%` to support rounded view count like 10.1k or 11.2M

 ### Version 1.68
 * NEW: Added action hook 'postviews_increment_views' and 'postviews_increment_views_ajax'